golovewkin/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 3. ### What is TypeScript?
-    TypeScript is a typed superset of JavaScript created by Microsoft that adds optional types, classes, async/await, and many other features, and compiles to plain JavaScript.
+    TypeScript is a typed superset of JavaScript created by Microsoft that adds optional types, classes, and many other features, and compiles to plain JavaScript.
+    It helps catch errors during development
     Angular built entirely in TypeScript and used as a primary language.
     You can install it globally as
     ```cmd
     npm install -g typescript